Skylark95/DND-Notes/Odyssey/Notes/notes.md

 -
 - 2 necklaces 4 rings, half dozen gems, and a book
   - Necklace is wife's ring
-  - Book pened by luteria, how to make maynid
+  - Book pinned by luteria, how to make maynid

 # Drink from horn
 - Ship of the Undead (The Ultros)